ropensci-archive/roweb2/content/blog/2020-07-15-subtitles/index.md

 #### Different speakers

 Subtitling is a very interesting exercise because it forces you to focus very hard on what people say.
 And very quickly, you notice that different people have different speech styles.
-Of course, you also notice the everybody's verbal tics.
+Of course, you also notice everybody's verbal tics.
 Even though it might be good to know in order to correct it, we don't necessarily recommend you try it on your own videos where you're speaking because it can be unnerving, especially if you're already self-conscious.
 One difficulty was to remove some orality markers in the subtitles while consistently respecting the styles of different speakers.
 We didn't want to go overboard and end up with a transcript that differed too much from the spontaneous discussion that actually took place.

 Another interesting difference between speakers is that different people pause at different moments.
 In this kind of informal discussion, you have to take some time to think, and some people pause to think mid-sentence while other pause in between sentences.
 This was probably made worse by the online nature of the discussion since silence in video discussion can be very awkward for both the speaker and the listeners, as explained in the amazing [RStudio webinar by Greg Wilson about 'Teaching Online at Short Notice'](https://rstudio.com/resources/webinars/teaching-online-at-short-notice/).
 Speakers may tend to 'fix' these silences by adding more discourse markers or by rushing to start a new sentence.